The Modeler's Forum

 I used the process to create stone walls for the harbor area, which is seen below.
 IMG_1901.JPGIMG_20200420_094500876.jpgThe coloration process as process had several steps from primer, shadows, stone colors to finally moss at the water line.

-My understanding of its creation, was, that it took GOD millions of years to create it, but granted, he had to make enough for the whole universe!
+In the center, you'll observe that is an actual perfectly flawless rock made by the Lord of the universe himself.
+My understanding of its creation though. was that it took GOD millions of years to create it But granted, he had to make enough for the whole universe!

-Frankly, I had neither that much time, nor need that many for my imaginary universe, so I cheated.
+Frankly, I had neither that much time, nor needed that many for my imaginary universe, so I cheated.
+I used Dental Plaster.
+I will probably catch Hell for it some day.
+But hopefully not TOO soon.

 Title: Re: North Coast Railroad